 Overview

-MA Asian Studies at University College Cork is designed to meet the different needs of a range of graduates with diverse interests in Asian Studies, Cultural Studies and International Relations.
+The Asian Studies course at University College Cork is designed to meet the different needs of a range of graduates with diverse interests in Asian Studies, Cultural Studies and International Relations.
 We offer a range of taught modules in Asian Studies across several disciplines – including politics, history, economics, business, culture, religion, literature, and linguistics including the option to spend a further study period in Asia.

 Course objectives: